utshowmh/stuck/README.md

 ## Inspiration

-This project was initially inspired by Alexey Kutepov's [Porth](https://gitlab.com/tsoding/porth).
+The implementation was initially inspired by Alexey Kutepov's [Porth](https://gitlab.com/tsoding/porth) and the syntax are inspired from [Ruby](https://www.ruby-lang.org/en/).

 </br>